 Take Your Dog (or Cat) to College

 Every time I headed up to Florida State to see my kids, they asked that I bring our dog.
 Let’s face it; the pup is everyone’s favorite family member.
 We all love our pets.
 Personally, I would rather travel with a dog than have our daughter adopt one of her own that may eventually become mine too, so I often obliged.
-(You may want to see our blog on Pets at College if you already have a grandbaby with fur.)
 The good news is that is becoming rather common for people to travel with their pets.
+Should you decide to; we’ve made it easy.

 Aloft Tallahassee Downtown – 200 N Monroe St, Tallahassee, FL 32301